Emphysema: Osteoporosis

 Osteoporosis is a major comorbidity of emphysema.
 Both conditions are associated with a low body mass index.
-There is an association between treating emphysema, and osteoporosis; the use of systemic corticosteroids for treating exacerbations is a significant risk factor for osteoporosis, and their repeated use is not recommended.
+There is an association between treating emphysema and osteoporosis; the use of systemic corticosteroids for treating exacerbations is a significant risk factor for osteoporosis, and their repeated use is not recommended.

 Other terms

-Compensatory emphysema, is overinflation of part of a lung in response to either removal by surgery of another part of the lung or decreased size of another part of the lung.
+Compensatory emphysema is overinflation of part of a lung in response to either removal by surgery of another part of the lung or decreased size of another part of the lung.

-Pulmonary interstitial emphysema (PIE) is a collection of air outside of the normal air space of the alveoli, found as pneumatoses inside the connective tissue of the peribronchovascular sheaths, interlobular septa, and visceral pleura.
+Pulmonary interstitial emphysema (PIE) is a collection of air inside the lungs but outside the normal air space of the alveoli, found as pneumatoses inside the connective tissue of the peribronchovascular sheaths, interlobular septa, and visceral pleura.

 Lung volume reduction

 Lung volume reduction may be offered to those with advanced emphysema.
-When other treatments fail, and the emphysema is located in the upper lobes, a surgical option may be possible.
+When other treatments fail, and the emphysema is in the upper lobes, a surgical option may be possible.
 A number of minimally invasive bronchoscopic procedures are increasingly used to reduce lung volume.